 Most boat tours make a stop here.

 Cenote Azul sits on the southern side of town and is less than 10 minutes by driving.
 This cenote has tons of space and the water is incredibly warm, so you will definitely want to stay here!

 There is a small restaurant, bathrooms and souvenir shops on site, and many visitors spend at least a couple of hours here.

-One of the deepest cenotes (about 300 feet) in the Yucatan Peninsula, Cenote Azul is also popular for scuba diving, but you will not see much wildlife there if you dive, since this cenote is not connected to the lagoon and is more like a mini-lake.
+One of the deepest cenotes (about 300 feet) in the Yucatan, Cenote Azul is also popular for scuba diving, but you will not see much wildlife there if you dive, since this cenote is not connected to the lagoon and is more like a mini-lake.

 Estromatolitos on Bacalar Lagoon